 - Home Price: $1,364 median monthly rent

-- Crime Rate: Safer than 74% of cities in Illinois
+- Crime Rate: Safer than 75% of Chicago neighborhoods

 Not only is it home to Wrigley Field and Chicago’s best LGBTQ scene—previously known as Boystown and recently renamed to Northalsted—but Lake View also offers tons of housing options for renters!
 “Lake View remains a standout on our list of top rental spots because it offers renters a huge variety of apartments,” Keane said.
 “From studios on up to 4-bedrooms, renters can find accommodations in high-rise buildings and small houses.”
 Top entertainment spots like the Belmont Theater District make this Chicago neighborhood a favorite among renters.
 No matter what type of rental property you’re looking for, you can find it at a lower price point than you would in nearby Lincoln Park!

 - Home Price: $1,507 median monthly rent

-- Crime Rate: Safer than 86% of cities in Illinois
+- Crime Rate: Safer than 43% of Chicago neighborhoods

 Close to Museum Campus, Columbia College Chicago, and Soldier Field, it’s easy to see why the South Loop is one of the best neighborhoods in Chicago for singles and young professionals looking to rent a home.
 In South Loop, you’ll find vibrant jazz clubs, trendy restaurants, and historic areas like the industrial Motor Row and charming Prairie Avenue District.
 “The Loop is one of the hottest neighborhoods in the city,” Keane said, adding that the NEMA Chicago high-rise, which was completed a few years ago, added 800 apartments to the market.
 “Other huge developments in the area bring the overall tally of new apartments close to 2,000 units.”

 Whether you plan to rent or buy in Chicago, Extra Space Storage has convenient storage facilities throughout the Windy City that can help with your transition.
 Find a storage unit near you!